robertparnpuu/Bank/ANALYSIS.md

 ## Performance estimation

-Tested performance using Apache Bench (ab) cli tooling on WSL with application Docker container running on Windows, using a Asus Zenbook
+Tested performance using Apache Bench (ab) cli tooling on WSL with application Docker container running on Windows, using a Asus Zenbook laptop.

 Create transaction was chosen as the benchmarking functionality, as it is the most demanding.